This article is our live coverage from June 15. Find the latest reporting here.

 - Boelter’s wife was stopped by law enforcement Saturday.

-- A list of targets purported to be written by Boelter included names of 50 to 70 individuals and businesses, including Planned Parenthood locations.
+- Authorities say the suspect impersonated law enforcement and that a “manifesto” was recovered with lawmaker names.
+The list of targets purported to be written by Boelter had names of 50 to 70 individuals and businesses, including Planned Parenthood locations.

 Follow live updates below: